LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_8.md

 ### 📜 Description

-> Il se trouvait dans une météorite qui s’est écrasée il y a 20 000 ans.
-Il semble y avoir un lien entre ce Pokémon et le phénomène Dynamax.
+> It was found inside a meteorite that crashed 20,000 years ago.
+There appears to be a connection between this Pokémon and the Dynamax phenomenon.

 &#8203;

-## 🥋 Wushours
+## 🥋 Kubfu

 ### 🧾 General Information